-\textbf{Datasets. }\\ We conducted experiments on our proposed Kernel U-Net on 7 public datasets, including 4 ETT datasets (ETTh1, ETTh2, ETTm1, ETTm2), Weather, Traffic and Electricity.
-These datasets have been benchmarked and publicly available on\cite{wu_autoformer_2021} and the description of the dataset is available in \cite{Zeng_AreTE_2022}).
+We conducted experiments with our proposed Kernel U-Net on 7 public datasets, including 4 ETT (Electricity Transformer Temperature) datasets\footnote{https://github.com/zhouhaoyi/ETDataset} (ETTh1, ETTh2, ETTm1, ETTm2), Weather\footnote{https://www.bgc-jena.mpg.de/wetter/}, Traffic\footnote{http://pems.dot.ca.gov} and Electricity\footnote{https://archive.ics.uci.edu/ml/datasets/ElectricityLoadDiagrams20112014}.
+These datasets have been benchmarked and publicly available on\cite{wu_autoformer_2021} and the description of the dataset is available in \cite{Zeng_AreTE_2022}.

-Here, we followed the experiment setting in \cite{Zeng_AreTE_2022} and partitioned the data into 12, 4, and 4 months for training, validation, and testing respectively for the ETT dataset.
-The data is split into [0.7,0.1,0.2] for training, validation, and testing for dataset Weather, Traffic, and Electricity.
+Here, we followed the experiment setting in \cite{Zeng_AreTE_2022} and partitioned the data to $[12, 4, 4]$ months for training, validation, and testing respectively for the ETT dataset.
+The data is split to $[0.7, 0.1, 0.2]$ for training, validation, and testing for the Weather, Traffic, and Electricity datasets.